 Know Before You Go

-Ferry connection available from most towns in Boka Kotorska.
+Ferry connections are available from most towns in Boka Kotorska.
 Quickest and cheapest from Perast.
 Utilizing the local public bus (€1), it took a half-hour to get from Kotor to Perast, where you are dropped off on the main square that fronts the water.
-So different from the walled city of Kotor, Perast has an air of a posh waterfront town, yet the feel of a fishing village.
+So different from the walled city of Kotor, Perast has the air of a posh waterfront town, yet the feel of a fishing village.

 Alternatively, there are a couple of private taxi boats, that charge €10 for the return trip as of April.
 2022.